cern-cta/CTA/README.md

 ## About CTA

 The CERN Tape Archive (CTA) is the storage system for the custodial copy of all physics data at CERN.
-It keeps track of files stored on magnetic tape and handles user requests.
-CTA is the archival solution of choice for the 3rd activity period of the Large Hadron Collider, and beyond.
+CTA was designed to cope with the huge storage and performance demands of [LHC Run-3](https://home.cern/press/2022/run-3) and beyond.

 CTA is:

 - The leading Free and Open Source tape data management software
-- Home to more than 800PB of data at CERN
+- Home to all the experimental physics data at CERN
 - Scalable, for small and large installations
 - Self-hostable, on-premise
-- Private and secure

 ## Getting Started

-The simplest way to get start with CTA is by using the publically available RPMs.
+The simplest way to get start with CTA is by using the publicly-available RPMs.

-**Install CTA**
+###  Install CTA

 1. Setup the cta-public repo for CTA: